Breast Implant Replacement Melbourne and Sydney by Dr Sackelariou

 How long is surgery to replace breast implants?

-The surgical procedure to remove and then replace your breast implant can take anywhere between one hour to three hours, depending on your case.
+The surgical procedure to remove and then replace your breast implant can take anywhere between one to three hours, depending on the individual.

 How many times can you replace the implant?